MiczFlor/RPi-Jukebox-RFID/documentation/developers/webapp.md

 # Web App

 The Web App sources are located in `src/webapp`.
-A pre-built bundle of the Web App is deployed during when installing from the release branch (`main`).
+A pre-build bundle of the Web App is deployed during when installing from the release branch (`main`).
 If you install from a feature branch or from a fork repository, the Web App needs to be built locally.
 This requires Node to be installed and is part of the installation process.

 ## Install node manually